ItzAloy/personal-profile-website/README.md

 This builds the app for production to the `build` folder.

-## 🎨 Customization

-### Colors
-The website uses a purple and pink gradient theme.
-You can customize colors in:
-- `tailwind.config.js` - Main color palette
-- Component files - Individual component styling

-### Content
-Update the following to customize content:
-- Project URLs in `Projects.tsx`
-- Personal information in `About.tsx` and `Hero.tsx`
-- Contact information in `Contact.tsx`
-- Service pricing in `Services.tsx`

-### Images
-- Replace placeholder certificate images in `Certificates.tsx`
-- Add your actual project thumbnails
-- Update social media links

-## 📱 Responsive Design

-The website is fully responsive and optimized for:
-- Mobile devices (320px+)
-- Tablets (768px+)
-- Desktop (1024px+)
-- Large screens (1280px+)

 ## 🔧 Available Scripts

 - `npm start` - Runs the app in development mode